pimalaya/himalaya/vim/README.md

 let g:himalaya_mailbox_picker = 'native' | 'fzf' | 'telescope'
 ```

-Defines the provider used for picking mailboxes:
+Defines the provider used for picking mailboxes (default keybind:
+`gm`):

 - `native`: a vim native input
 - `fzf`: https://github.com/junegunn/fzf.vim
 - `telescope`: https://github.com/nvim-telescope/telescope.nvim

-If no value given, the first loaded (and available) provider will be used (fzf
+If no value given, the first loaded (and available) provider will be
-> telescope > native).
+used (fzf > telescope > native).

 ### Telescope preview